The Bankrate promise

 Texas car insurance laws

-- $30,000 for injuries per person
+- $30,000 bodily injury liability per person

-- $60,000 per accident
+- $60,000 bodily injury liability per accident

-- $25,000 for property damage
+- $25,000 property damage liability per accident

 Penalties for driving without insurance in Texas

 Getting into an accident without insurance in Texas

 Frequently asked questions